raspberrypilearning/make-a-face/en/step_2.md

 title: I've updated my size and colour but the output area stays the same
 ---

-After changing the code, you will need to `run` your project to see the changes in the output area.
+After changing the code, you will need to **`Run`** your project to see the changes in the output area.

 --- /collapse ---